oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 }'
 ```

-You will get a 401 Unauthorized, meaning the authorization provided was invalid.
+You'll get a **401 Unauthorized** response, meaning the authorization provided was invalid.
 This error is valid because we didn't send a token to our authorization headers.
 Let's fix that!
 We know from our database that the API key to our database is 131313.
 You can confirm this by opening another terminal and running `npx prisma studio`.
 A new window will open with a UI showing you the tables in your database; inspect the org table to see the column apikey for org 1.
 With that, go ahead and add this missing info to your cURL request.

-It is crucial to authenticate with the correct API key as it specifies the org with which the user is associated.
+It's crucial to authenticate with the correct API key as it specifies the org with which the user is associated.
 We'll also need to incorporate this information into the code.
 How might you do that?
 Thanks to the Passport.js library and how we configured the auth strategy in the `apps/api/src/main.ts`, we have information about the org the request is about, which is stored in `req['user']`.
 Try adding `console.log(req['user'])` to see what I mean.
 Furthermore, we can now access the org context with `req['user']['id']`.
 We'll need this to find the exact user within a specific org, and it will be beneficial if your app handles multitenancy.
 Add the following code to `apps/api/src/universalLogout.ts`:

 ```ts
 universalLogoutRoute.post('/global-token-revocation', async (req, res) => {